AntonStoeckl/dynamic-streams-eventstore-go/README.md

 See [Development Guide](./docs/development.md) for complete testing instructions including adapter switching and benchmarks.

-Note: The `example/` directory contains test fixtures and simple usage examples used by the test suite.
+Note: The `example/` directory contains shared domain components and feature examples used by the test suite.

 ## 🤝 Contributing